 It’s important to find the right ferret food for your furry friend.
 As a general rule of thumb, this should contain approximately 40% protein and a minimum of 20% fat.
 Keep the carb and fiber content below five percent.
 Your vet can offer more specific advice.

-Just like any other pet, it’s important to be aware of what could be harmful to your furry friend.
+Adopt a Ferret Month highlights the need for potential ferret owners to understand the unique challenges and joys of caring for these playful animals.
+Just like any other pet, it’s crucial to know what could be harmful to your furry friend.
 Here are the items on the list:

 As far as shopping, it won’t be as simple as picking it up at your local grocery or convenience store, unlike the way you would for a cat or dog.